 Local 5 is working to receive some clarification on the process and numbers from the audit.

-Esquivel also told the AP that it's possible that they became naturalized citizens in the lapsed time.
+Esquivel also told the AP that it's possible the noncitizens identified in the audit became naturalized citizens in the lapsed time.

 "We need clarification on what their citizenship status was when they registered or voted," Esquivel said.

-Local 5 is also working to confirm if the numbers are from just this election cycle or cycles that took place in past years, if all of these instances get referred to the Iowa Attorney General and if the names they have identified will be released.
+Local 5 is also working to confirm if all of these instances get referred to the Iowa Attorney General and if the names they have identified will be released.